 I’m sure every local has their neighbourhood favourite, and good bars are everywhere in this city.
-I’ve only included three on this list, the very, very special ones.
-Maybe it’s a good thing we don’t have places like these in Toronto since I’d probably be drinking a lot more.
+I’ve only included three on this list, my personal faves I’d return each time I’m here.¬†Maybe it’s a good thing we don’t have places like these in Toronto since I’d probably be drinking a lot more.

 45 W 27th St

 I’m assuming the owners of this bar really love Oscar Wilde.
-How do I know?
 Just a hunch.

-This place is really nuts.
-The attention to detail is crazy impressive.
+The attention to detail here is nuts.
 Even visiting the washroom is an adventure.
-What keeps this bar from feeling cheesy and gaudy is that almost everything is authentic from Victorian times, shipped in from Europe.
+What keeps this bar from feeling cheesy is that almost everything is authentic from Victorian times, shipped in from various European cities.
 There is something to marvel at everywhere you turn, which normalizes the extravagance, sort of.

 My friends and I were trying to guess how much the owners invested in this place.
 I estimated at least 2 million.
 Later, I Googled this and learned it’s 4 million.
 You can treat this bar like a museum when it’s midday and empty, but when the crowds come, the vibe here is chilled out and fun, which is what Oscar would have wanted.